 At NRF 2018, we asked retail leaders: “What are the top retail trends in 2018?”
-From artificial intelligence and machine learning to voice assistants, hear about six of the hottest retail technologies and trends they see making an impact this year.
+From artificial intelligence and machine learning to voice assistants, hear about six of the hottest retail technologies and trends they see making an impact in 2018.

 Adrien Nussenbaum, CEO, Mirakl